shawnrossouw/Developer-docs/Github-Actions.md

 ## Creating a github action for dockerised wordpress deployment to remote server.

 1. SSH into the remote server with terminal.
-2. `ls -a` to see if there is an .shh folder.
+2. `ls -a` to see if there is an .ssh folder.
 3. If no .shh folder, then run the following command: `ssh-keygen`.
 Enter through all the options.
 4. That will create a public and a private key.
 5. Create a blank file named "authorized_keys" i.e `touch authorized_keys'